 We plan to RV full-time five years from now.
 That’s spring of 2018.
 We’ll see.
 I’m beginning to work on the roadmap to get there.
 A fun part is capturing ideas I have on Pinterest.
 Just look up house truck and you’ll run across mine.

 Money is the biggest issue and I’ll post some thoughts and links in the future.

 Back after a couple of years to write something.
 I think I’ll revamp a few things, delete some stuff and noodle about the future.

-Since my last post, I’ve been busy with death-care.
-Yes, morticioning (my word) away.
-It is a peculiar business that has managed to keep my interest.
+Since my last post, I’ve been busy working in a peculiar business that has managed to keep my interest.
 No RV yet.
 I look all the time on the web, but haven’t parted with any money.
 I did pick up an old conversion van off C-list which seems to work ok for now.

 I guess the past couple years have been mostly mundane work stuff.